webdavis/Maeve/README.md

 ## 📐 Architecture

+<img src="./dependency-diagram.png" alt="Dependency Diagram" width="500" height="500">

 This is a module-level abstraction of the dependency graph for Maeve.
 For now, I can separate concerns using folders as "virtual modules."
+Eventually, modules will be injected at the Main/App/DI Layer.

-This gives me something to aim at!
+This is good enough for now and gives me something to aim at!

-<img src="./dependency-diagram.png" alt="Dependency Diagram" width="500" height="500">

 ## 📸 Gallery